Family Friendly Things to do in Duluth MN

 The Grandma’s Marathon is a community-run event that celebrates the spirit of motherhood and provides families a way to bond while spending time outdoors.

 This annual event helps improve the health and well-being of people by promoting fitness and raising funds for local charities.
-Starting in 1977, Grandmas Marathon is an iconic tradition.
+Starting in 1977, the Grandmas Marathon is an iconic tradition.

 Held every year in June, the course runs point to point from the city of Two Harbors along the old scenic 61 and continues on to Duluth.